 Medication Management A process designed to facilitate the safe, effective and appropriate use of medications.

-Memory Care Specialized services provided to residents of senior living communities who need support due to memory loss, dementia or Alzheimer’s disease.
+Memory Care Specialized services provided to residents of senior living communities who need support due to memory changes, dementia or Alzheimer’s.

 Montessori Inspired Lifestyle® A positive approach to providing care for adults living with dementia or Alzheimer’s disease.
 Based on the methods of Maria Montessori and as adapted for adults by Dr. Cameron Camp, founder of the Center for Applied Research in Dementia, this approach of care allows residents to focus on their individual strengths and engage in meaningful activities